INN/docs/staffing/onboarding/accounts.md

 Note: HipChat account creation can only be done by someone with Admin/Owner privileges.

-- Add new account using @INN email address (will send user an email invitation)
+- Add new account using the new team member's @inn.org email address (will send user an email invitation)
-- An admin/owner to technology room(s)
+- An admin/owner should then add them to the technology room(s) and any relevant project-specific rooms
 - New user will need to click on a confirmation link in the email invitation
 - And optionally they can download the HipChat desktop/mobile apps from the [HipChat website](http://hipchat.com)